About this Guide

 Critical Pedagogy is an important framework and tool for teaching and learning because it:

-• recognizes systems and patterns of oppression within society at-large and education more specifically, and in doing so, decrease oppression and increase freedom
+• recognizes systems and patterns of oppression within society at-large and education more specifically, and in doing so, decreases oppression and increases freedom

 • empowers students through enabling them to recognize the ways in which "dominant power operates in numerous and often hidden ways